-Home / Projects / River Resnagging and Fish Hotels / Murrumbidgee River, NSW
+Home / Programs / River Resnagging and Fish Hotels / Murrumbidgee River, NSW

 Historical widespread removal of snags in the Murray Darling Basin has contributed significantly to the decline of native fish populations across the entire region.
 OzFish Leeton Chapter and its army of recreational anglers has a goal to restore them back.